 EDII Supported Artisan Wins National Honour for Mashroo Revival, Despite Odds

 Ahmedabad, 13 August 2025: In a story that embodies tradition and innovation, Bhojrajbhai Damjibhai, a differently abled Mashroo weaving artisan from Gadhshisha, Kutch, has been conferred the prestigious National Handloom Award 2025 for reviving the rare Bharasai Mashroo design, a 400-year-old floral motif once thought lost to time.
-The award was presented on the 11th National Handloom Day (7 August 2025) at Bharat Mandapam, New Delhi, by Union Textiles Minister Shri Giriraj Singh; Minister of State for Textiles, Government of India, Shri Pabitra Margherita, and senior officials from the Ministry of Textiles, in the presence of Smt.
+On the 11th National Handloom Day (7 August 2025) at Bharat Mandapam, New Delhi, Union Textiles Minister Shri Giriraj Singh, Minister of State for Textiles Shri Pabitra Margherita, and senior officials from the Ministry of Textiles presented the award in the presence of Smt.
 Kangana Ranaut, Member of the Lok Sabha.

 Bhojrajbhai learnt Mashroo weaving from his father, Damjibhai, who integrated the craft into Khadi production in Kutch.
-Stricken by polio in childhood and later entrusted with the care of his younger brother, who is also differently abled, Bhojrajbhai’s life was shaped as much by resilience as by the rhythmic clatter of the loom.
+Polio in childhood and the responsibility of caring for his younger differently abled brother shaped Bhojrajbhai’s life as much as resilience did, along with the rhythmic clatter of the loom.

 When Mashroo weaving faced near extinction in the 1990s due to mass-produced power loom imitations, Bhojrajbhai refused to let the art die.
 Without corporate backing, he sought out markets independently, trained young men and women in his village, and provided them with work and equipment, turning his home into both a workshop and a school for heritage preservation.
 Even a battle with cancer could not keep him from the loom.